gigamon-dev/SubspaceServer/doc/additional-features.md

 ---
 ## ?laghist command
 ASSS tracks many statistics for lag data.
 This includes the distribution of ping times for C2S and reliable data.
 ASSS planned to include a `?laghist` command to output this data.
 However, it was never implemented.
 In Subspace Server .NET the `?laghist` command is implemented in a way that it's presumed to have been intended.
 By default, it prints C2S ping stats.
 With the `-r` argument it prints reliable ping stats.

+---
+## Reduced size S2C position packets (0x39 and 0x3A)
+The S2C 0x39 and 0x3A packets (added in the Continuum client) greatly reduce the amount of bandwidth needed to send player position data.
+The `Game` module fully supports sending these packets, and the `Network` includes the ability to send them in batches to even further reduce the amount size of data.

+---
+## Select Box packet (0x3C)
+The `SelectBox` module and associated `ISelectBox` interface provide support for displaying the select box to players.
+The `SelectBoxItemSelectedCallback` provides a way to handle when a user selects a choice.

+---
+## Ability for clients to declare extended feature support
+Clients can tell the server which additional features they support by sending additional flags in a previously unused portion of the 0x09 and 0x24 (Login) packets (2 highest order bytes from the 444 field).
+This allows bots connecting as VIE clients (VIE authentication), to tell the server what features beyond the original VIE client they support.
+For example, the [ZeroBot](https://github.com/plushmonkey/zero) supports: reduced size S2C position packets, lvz, and watch damage.
+Clients that identify as Continuum clients (Continuum encryption) are assumed to support all of the Continuum client's extended features.

+---
+## Smarter use of S2C 0x27 (Keep Alive)
+Both ASSS and subgame send the keep alive packet every 5 seconds, no matter what.
+Instead, logic was added to only send the packet if data has not been recently sent to a game client.
+This slightly reduces the amount of data and datagrams sent.
+Also, the packet is sent unreliably.
+ASSS sends it reliably, which means the client additionally needs to send an ACK back to the server.
+Subgame sends it unreliably too.